oliora/ppconsul/README.md

 * Xcode 6.0 (Clang 3.5)
 * g++ 4.8

 The newer versions of specified compilers should work fine but was not tested.
-The older versions most probably will fail to compile the project.
+Older versions will likely give up.

 The library uses
 * [libCURL](http://curl.haxx.se/libcurl/) **or** [C++ Network Library](http://cpp-netlib.org/) (aka cpp-netlib) to deal with HTTP.